Our Community Matters

 The process will begin with a Letter of Intent.
 As part of the decision-making process, all applicants after review of letter of intent may be invited to submit a full proposal.
 Agencies will be notified via e-mail if they have been invited or not to apply for funding.
 The funding application will be attached to the email and there will be a firm deadline date set for applications.
 Agencies will be expected to host a site visit for the Community Allocation Panel (CAP) that is reviewing their application throughout the month of March.
 After reviewing agency proposals and conducting site visits, the CAP will make its final recommendations.
 The Community Impact Committee will review the recommendations, and then make final funding recommendations to UWGAT’s Board of Directors.
 Determination letters will be sent out in early May informing agencies of the funding decisions.

-For questions about the application process, you can e-mail or call Melissa Vanhorn, Community Impact Coordinator, 508-222-2337 or Melissa@uwgat.org.
+For questions about the application process, you can e-mail or call Melissa Vanhorn, Director of Community Impact, 508-222-2337 or Melissa@uwgat.org.

 Eligibility of Applicants: